JohnDTill/MathBran/README.md

 The construct symbol indicates the start of specially formatted text.
 The next character after the construct symbol is the construct code.
 For example, the LaTeX-style equation `i = \sqrt{-1}` has a MathBran representation: `i = ⁜√⏴-1⏵`.
 Constructs can nest arbitrarily deep, e.g. MathBran uses `cos(π/4) = ⁜f⏴⁜√⏴2⏵⏵⏴2⏵` to represent the LaTeX equation `\cos(\pi/4) = \frac{\sqrt{2}}{2}`.

 Not every argument will be parsed as text.
-Some arguments contain information about the Construct being parsed.
-For example, to specify a matrix unambiguously, MathBran requires the first argument to specify the column count.
-The MATLAB-style matrix `[A B C; D E F]` has a MathBran representation `⁜⊞3⏴A⏵⏴B⏵⏴C⏵⏴D⏵⏴E⏵⏴F⏵`.
+For example, to specify a matrix unambiguously, MathBran requires the first two arguments to specify the row and column counts.
+The MATLAB-style matrix `[A B C; D E F]` has a MathBran representation `⁜⊞⏴2⏵⏴3⏵⏴A⏵⏴B⏵⏴C⏵⏴D⏵⏴E⏵⏴F⏵`.

 The construct codes and their usage are specified in the table below: